danieljprice/splash/docs/settings.rst

 -----------------------

 .. image:: figs/menu-o.png
+   :width: 50.0%

-The following are tasks which can be achieved via options in the :ref:`sec:menu-o` menu.
+The following are tasks which can be achieved via options in the :ref:`sec:menu-o`.

 .. _sec:plotparticlesbytype: